 Dr. Kyung Jae Lee is Assistant Professor of Department of Petroleum Engineering at the University of Houston.
-Her research topics include modeling and simulation of fluid and heat flow in porous media.
+Her research topics include experimental characterization and computational modeling of subsurface systems where reactive transport occurs.

-Jiahui You joined the group in Fall 2018.
-Her research topic is pore-scale modeling of multi-phase flow and reactive transport in fractured porous media.
+Lotanna Ohazuruike joined the group in Fall 2018.
+His research topic is the analytical modeling of heat flow and reactive transport in engineered barrier systems for nuclear waste disposal.

-Xinwei Xiong Joined the group in Summer 2018 (MS) and started PhD in Fall 2019.
-His research topic is the pore-scale modeling of clay swelling in subsurface energy and resources systems.
+Xinwei Xiong joined the group in Summer 2018 (MS) and started PhD in Fall 2019.
+His research topic is the analytical and pore-scale modeling of clay swelling in subsurface energy and resources systems.